-- New interchanges. - Modifications to existing interchanges including access control revisions for new ramps or the relocation/elimination of existing ramps.

-• Projects to increase mainline capacity when existing interchanges do not meet interchange spacing requirements.
+- New interchanges. - Modifications or replacement of an existing interchange structure that results in a change to the centerline measurement of crossroad-to-crossroad spacing. - Projects to increase mainline capacity when existing interchanges do not meet interchange spacing requirements.

-See Index 504.7 for additional technical requirements related to interchange spacing.
-Procedures and documentation requirements are provided in PDPM Chapter 27.
-See the FHWA publication "Interstate System Access Informational Guide."
+See Index 504.7 for additional technical requirements related to interchange spacing, based on entrance ramp-to-exit ramp spacing.